English land law

-The traditional content of English land law relates to property rights that derive from common law, equity and the registration system.
-Ordinarily, ownership of land is acquired by a contract of sale, and to complete a purchase, the buyer must formally register their interest with HM Land Registry.
+Land is usually acquired, first, by a contract of sale, and to complete a purchase, the buyer must register their interest with His Majesty's Land Registry.
 Similar systems run in Scotland and Northern Ireland.
 Around 15 per cent of land in England and Wales remains unregistered, so property disputes are still determined by principles developed by the courts.
-Human rights, like the right to a family life and home under ECHR article 8 and the right to peaceful enjoyment of possessions, under article 1 of the First Protocol, apply for everyone, although examples of human rights defeating a landowner’s reliance on their property rights is rare.

-Aside from sale contracts, people may acquire interests in land through contributions to a home's purchase price, or to family life, if the courts can find evidence of a common intention that this should happen.
-The law acknowledges a "resulting" or "constructive trust" over the property, and in recognition of people's social interests in their homes, as with a lease under 7 years length, these do not need to be registered.
+Human rights, like the right to a family life and home under ECHR article 8 and the right to peaceful enjoyment of possessions, under article 1 of the First Protocol, apply for everyone.
+Second, people may acquire rights in land by contributing to a home's purchase price, or to family life, if the courts can find evidence of a common intention that rights should be created.
+The law acknowledges a "resulting" or "constructive trust" over the property.
+These interests, and leases under 7 years length, do not need to be registered to be effective.
 Third, people can acquire land through proprietary estoppel.
 If someone is given an assurance that they will receive property, and they rely on this to their detriment, a court may acknowledge it.
 Fourth, adverse possession allows people who possess land, without formal objection by the owner, although this is now difficult to achieve in respect of a registered title.

 Multiple people can be interested in land, and it can be used in multiple ways.
 There could be a single freeholder, or people can own land jointly.
 The law closely regulates the circumstances under which each may sever or sell their share.
-Leases, and to some degree licenses, allocate the use of land to new owners for a period of time.
+Leases, and to some degree licences, allocate the use of land to new owners for a period of time.
 Mortgages and other forms of security interest are usually used to give moneylenders the right to seize property if the debtor does not repay a loan.
 Easements and covenants involve rights and duties between neighbours, for instance with an agreement that a neighbour will not build on a piece of land, or to grant a right of way.

+On top of these rules of transactions and priority, there is a wide body of regulation over the social use of land.
+Planning rules seek to ensure that communities and the environment are good to live in.
+Although very limited, there are some rights to social housing, and tenants have limited rights against landlords that override contract to counteract tenants' unequal bargaining power.
+Agriculture and forestry covers most of the UK land mass and is important for fair food prices.
+Gas, oil and coal have historically been energy sources, but now legal policy is to replace them with renewable energy is crucial to halt climate damage.